Tsubashi/botc_tokens/README.md

 [img]

 ## Installation
-To use these scripts, you will need to have Python 3 installed on your computer.
+To use this tool, you will need to have Python 3 installed on your computer.
 You can download it from the [official website](https://www.python.org/downloads/).

 Once you have Python installed, you can install these scripts using `pip`:
 ```bash